What is the German Lost Art Foundation and what is its mission?

 The German Lost Art Foundation is a civil-law foundation with a legal capacity.
 It is headed and publicly represented by the executive board.
 The highest decision-making committee is the Foundation board which is chaired by the Federal Government Commissioner for Culture and the Media Prof. Monika Grütters.
 The position of chairperson alternates between federal and state oversight every three years.
 An international board of trustees, chaired by the Secretary General of the Cultural Foundation of German States, Isabel Pfeiffer-Poensgen, advises and supports the activities of the executive and Foundation board.
 The funding committee, chaired by Dr. Hermann Simon, founding director of the Stiftung Neue Synagoge Berlin – Centrum Judaicum, is responsible for recommending funding to research proposals.

-In the 2016 financial year, the Foundation received 4.28 million euros from the German federal government (represented by the Federal Government Commissioner for Culture and the Media) and another 608,000 euros from the German states.
-Most of this funding is allocated to finance decentralised provenance research.
+According to its business plan, the Foundation receives 5.95 million euros from the German federal government (represented by the Federal Government Commissioner for Culture and the Media) and another restricted grant amounting to 61,000 euros from the Land Saxony-Anhalt in the 2018 financial year.
 The Foundation possesses capital assets totalling 50,000 euros.

 Whatever became of the Koordinierungsstelle Magdeburg (Magdeburg Coordination Office) and the Bureau for Provenance Research in Berlin?